Web Analytics Made Easy - StatCounter

 In some sections, the overburden is deep and covers the bedrock in the channel like a thick blanket.
 While in others, almost always in the steeper and narrower sections where the stream’s flow rate and ability to transport materials has increased, the overburden is thin to non-existent, leaving patches of bedrock exposed both in the water and along the banks—sniper’s delight!

-Typical Mother Lode Country Gold-bearing Stream (Note the exposed bedrock along its banks))
+Typical Mother Lode Country gold-bearing stream with exposed bedrock along its banks

 The sand and gravel in the stream’s bed and along its banks from canyon wall to canyon wall may seem to be permanent landmarks.
 However, in reality, the entirety of it is on a journey towards the sea—a very slow journey by our standards perhaps, but a journey, nevertheless.